Can Apple Pages Replace Microsoft Word For Mac?

-You have a Macbook Air or Pro and need a reliable word processor.
+You have a Macbook Air or Macbook Pro, and you need a reliable word processor.
 What’s the best choice for you?
-It’s often Apple Pages or Word for Mac.
+It often comes down to a choice between Apple Pages or Word for Mac.

-It’s an easy decision if you don’t want to spend a lot of money.
-The biggest advantage of Apple Pages over Microsoft Word is that Pages is free for a Mac user.
+Pages is an easy decision if you don’t want to spend a lot of money.
+The biggest advantage of Apple Pages over Microsoft Word is that Pages is free for every Mac user.

 But can Pages, the Apple version of Word, do everything you want to do for your writing needs?

-Read on for a comparison of these two writing programs.
+Read on for a comparison of these two excellent writing programs.

 Apple Pages word processor

-I have used every version of Pages, the Apple word processor app since Apple released it in 2009.
+I have used every version of Pages, the Apple word processor app, since Apple released it initially in 2009.

 The iWork 09 version worked perfectly.
 But at that time, it cost $79.00 for the suite of Pages, Numbers, and Keynote.